 - If needed, a window through the jaw bone is created for access.

-- A thin blade curette is used to cleave the cystic lining from the bony cavity.
+- A thin blade curette is used to cleave the cystic lining from the body cavity.

 - The socket is inspected and any remnants are removed.

 - Eventually, this cavity, filled with blood, gets organized into bone.